 Dynamic Resource Allocation

-FEATURE STATE: Kubernetes v1.26 [alpha]
+FEATURE STATE: Kubernetes v1.26 [alpha] (enabled by default: false)

-Dynamic resource allocation is an API for requesting and sharing resources between pods and containers inside a pod.
-It is a generalization of the persistent volumes API for generic resources.
-Third-party resource drivers are responsible for tracking and allocating resources, with additional support provided by Kubernetes via structured parameters (introduced in Kubernetes 1.30).
-When a driver uses structured parameters, Kubernetes handles scheduling and resource allocation without having to communicate with the driver.
+Third-party resource drivers are responsible for tracking and preparing resources, with allocation of resources handled by Kubernetes via structured parameters (introduced in Kubernetes 1.30).
 Different kinds of resources support arbitrary parameters for defining requirements and initialization.

 Before you begin